TCNCoalition/TCN/README.md

 * https://github.com/covid19risk/covidwatch-android
 * [if you have a repository, please file a PR to add it here]

-It is expected that the process to generate the 128-bit CEN will not vary between different platforms, but the process of communicating CENs between platforms has been reduced to working implementations in the above repositories.
+It is expected that the process to generate the 128-bit TCN will not vary between different platforms, but the process of communicating TCNs between platforms has been reduced to working implementations in the above repositories.